backrunner/redbird/README.md

 This version provide these extra features:

-1. Custom logger to the reverse proxy service.
+1. Support custom logger, and remove the builtin default logger as the same time.

-2. Set url rewrite in custom resolver.
+2. Support URL Rewriting based on the custom resolver.

 ## With built-in Cluster, HTTP2, [LetsEncrypt](https://letsencrypt.org/) and [Docker](https://www.docker.com/) support